 Crookes, D., “A short history of the ‘dangerous dog’ and why certain breeds are banned,” BBC Newsbeat, 2016

-Blackshaw, JK, “An overview of types of aggressive behaviour in dogs and methods of treatment,” Applied Animal Behaviour Science Volume 30, Issues 3–4, 1991
+Blackshaw, JK, “An overview of types of aggressive behavior in dogs and methods of treatment,” Applied Animal Behavior Science Volume 30, Issues 3–4, 1991

 “Sex, disease resistance linked to elite aging in study of oldest-living dogs”, Purdue University, 2015